-The following complaints shall not be subject to the district's UCP but shall be referred to the specified agency:
+The following complaints shall not be subject to the district's UCP but shall be referred to the specified agency or through an alternative process:

-- Any complaint alleging child abuse or neglect shall be referred to the County Department of Social Services, the County Protective Services Division, and the appropriate law enforcement agency. - 2.
-Any complaint alleging health and safety violations by a child development program shall, for licensed facilities, be referred to Department of Social Services and shall, for licensing-exempt facilities, be referred to the appropriate Child Development regional administrator. - 3.
-Any complaint alleging employment discrimination shall be sent to the California Department of Fair Employment and Housing and the compliance office shall notify the complainant by first class mail of the transfer. - 4.
-Any complaint alleging fraud shall be referred to the California Department of Education.
+- Any complaint alleging child abuse or neglect shall be referred to the County Department of Social Services, the County Protective Services Division, and the appropriate law enforcement agency. - Any complaint alleging health and safety violations by a child development program shall, for licensed facilities, be referred to Department of Social Services and shall, for licensing-exempt facilities, be referred to the appropriate Child Development regional administrator. - 3.
+Any complaint alleging employment discrimination or harassment shall be sent to the California Department of Fair Employment and Housing and shall be investigated and resolved by the district in accordance with the procedures specified in AR 4030 - Nondiscrimination in Employment.
+The compliance office shall notify the complainant by first class mail of the transfer. - Any complaint alleging a violation of a state or federal law or regulation related to special education, a settlement agreement related to the provision of a free appropriate public education,